 Now that our tummies are filled, we are ready for Macau!

 Directions: MTR Sheung Wan Station, Exit D and then head up to the 3rd floor.

 We took turbojet which cost us about HKD164/30SGD per pax.
 The journey took about slightly more than an hour to finally arrive in Macau Maritime Ferry Terminal.
 Upon arrival, we immediately purchased our return ferry tickets before it got sold out like hotcakes.
 I would highly encourage you to buy in advance, especially if you are returning at night or evening.
 Our return tickets were slightly more pricey, I assumed it’s because of the peak timing that we are returning.

 Upon arrival, you’ll be greeted by many tour vendors but save the $$, you can roam for FREE or at least, at lower cost by taking their free hotel shuttle buses.

 Directions: Take the underpass to the bus interchange, which is opposite the Ferry Terminal.

 We first went to Venetian Hotel so we took their hotel shuttle bus.
-Had a few rounds of Jackpot at their casino!
-It was great fun considering it was our first time and honestly, it felt like arcade game!
-The hotel is pretty huge and we kinda got lost trying to find our way out but had we not got lost, we wouldn’t have had chanced upon Lord’s Stow Egg Tarts.
-It is by far, the best egg tart we ever tasted during this trip!
-Their fillings are pretty generous and the crust is not flaky!
-Koi Kei and Tai Cheong egg tarts however, paled in comparison!
+Had a few rounds of Jackpot at their casino.
+It was great fun considering it was our first time and honestly, it felt like arcade game.
+The hotel is pretty huge and we got lost trying to exit the hotel but had we not been lost, we wouldn’t have had chanced upon Lord’s Stow Egg Tarts.
+It is by far the best egg tart we ever tasted during this trip.
+Their fillings are pretty generous and the crust is not flaky.
+Koi Kei and Tai Cheong egg tarts however, paled in comparison.